< Previous standard ^ Up a level ^ Next standard >

 The abstract above covers the scope and purpose.

 The introduction notes that “This document does not specifically address controls that organizations can require for systems supporting critical infrastructure or national security.
 However, most of the controls mentioned in this document can be applied to such systems.”
-In other words it primarily concerns the ordinary everyday network security threats facing all Internet users, particularly businesses rather than the more extreme spooky threats of concern to the governments and defence world.
+In other words it primarily concerns the ordinary everyday network security threats facing all Internet users, particularly businesses rather than the more extreme spooky threats of concern in the governmental and defence domain.

 Structure and content